 - salt and pepper to taste

 Let’s start with boiling the pasta.
 Liberally salt the water in which you boil it.
 This usually takes about 8 or so minutes to cook it al-dente.
-I generally cook it for 1 less minute than package instructions, because it will be cooking again when we add it to the tomatoes.
+I generally cook it for 1 less minute than the package instructions, because it will be cooking again when we add it to the tomatoes.

-While the pasta is boiling, we can start cooking the vegetables.
+While it is boiling, we can start cooking the vegetables.
 Let’s start by finely chopping the onions and slicing the garlic.
 Heat the olive oil and add the onions and garlic to the pan.
 Cook them for about 4 or so minutes – just till they start softening.
 We don’t want to cook them till they brown.
 That changes the flavour of this fresh dish.

 While the onions are cooking, we can wash and finely chop the mushrooms.
 I like to chop them to about the same size as the onions, but you can slice them if you prefer.
 Some people don’t like mushrooms, so you can totally omit them from the recipe without taking much away.
 Add the mushrooms to the pan and cook for just 1-2 minutes.
 Again, just to allow them to soften a little.
 We don’t want to over cook the mushrooms, or else they start to get watery and will ruin the dish.

 Now we are ready to add the delicious fresh cherry tomatoes.
 Wash and chop them.
-I tend to quarter them cause that helps in evenly distributing them into the pasta, but you can chop them as you like.
+I tend to quarter them cause that helps in evenly distributing them into the meal, but you can chop them as you like.
 We can wash and chop the coriander (or parsley and basil if using) at this point.
 We have some non-parsley lovers in the family, so I use fresh coriander and basil, but feel free to use whichever you prefer.

 Now we can add the salt to the pan and sprinkle the parmesan onto the pan and toss to coat the pasta with it.
 I use a liberal amount of salt when I boil the orzo so that it is well salted.
 We add the salt to the cooked and ready to serve pasta in order to avoid the vegetables from getting watery.
-As soon as you add the salt, the vegetables will start to loose their water, so best to wait to do this just when you are ready to serve.
+As soon as you add the salt, the vegetables will start to lose their water, so best to wait to do this just when you are ready to serve.

 Great some more fresh parmesan onto the pasta and grind some fresh black pepper onto each plate before you serve.
 Enjoy hot with a side of protein.
-Try it with my oven roasted chicken thighs or my honey mustard chicken.
+Try it with my

 Simple Orzo with Cherry TomatoesCourse: EntreeCuisine: ItalianDifficulty: Easy